 You may notice in some cases that holistic approaches are used to augment specific aspects of a more standard recovery effort; however, other approaches may help with:

-Other techniques known as Reiki aim to correct an energetic imbalance through manipulating body-energy.
 Although these methods have been proven successful, it’s recommended to use these holistic therapies in conjunction with standard treatment efforts, and not use these as a replacement of evidence-based approaches.

 Although there is not much research on the topic, and some that do exist is inconclusive, it’s hard to answer the question if holistic addiction treatment works.
 It is a topic that is widely argued, but in some cases, holistic treatment may attract someone who may otherwise overlook conventional treatment.